-Our trip through Europe started badly, though it would obviously get a lot worse.
-We had hoped to travel through the German countryside, visiting small towns along the way, but we really just weren’t that well prepared and very soon we got lost.
+Our trip through Europe started badly, though it would soon get a lot worse.
+We had hoped to travel through the German countryside, visiting small towns along the way, but we really just weren’t prepared and we soon got lost.

-Those long, dreary trek’s through the dark, across never ending German roads wasn’t exactly what I or any of the other girls had in mind when we envisioned this trip.
+Those long, dreary trek’s through the dark, across German roads wasn’t exactly what I or any of the other girls had in mind when we envisioned this trip.
 I thought it would all be having fun at German festivals, getting drunk, maybe meeting some cute German guys.
-And here I was wandering in the freezing wind and rain down the road with no idea where I was going.

 When we finally reached the town of Lista it was such a relief to have found some kind of civilisation, though if I had known what was about to happen to the town, I would have turned and run as fast as I could in the opposite direction.